Sarvesh-5/Gaming_Accessories_Website/README.md

 ## 🔐 Authentication

 - 🔓 Firebase Login with Email/Password
-- 🔵 Facebook Login Integration
+- 🔵 Google Login Integration
 - 👤 User dropdown in Navbar with Logout

 ---